Isfahan: Modern age

+In the 20th century, Isfahan was resettled by many people from southern Iran.
+Many came during the migrations at the start of the century, and in the 1980s following the Iran–Iraq War.
+During the war, 23,000 people from Isfahan were killed, and there were 43,000 veterans.

+In 1921, the first telephone office was created on Shams Abadi street.

-During World War II, Polish refugees, mostly children, were admitted in Isfahan (see also Iran–Poland relations).
+During World War II, Polish refugees, mostly children, were admitted in Isfahan.
 There were 21 Polish childcare units, located in different parts of the city.
 Some 2,600 Poles were housed there as of February 1943.
 Over time, Polish children were evacuated further to Africa, India and New Zealand.

 The city has had four master development programs.
-The first one was created in 1971 by German engineering firm that included checkered streets' design.
-In the 20th century, Isfahan was resettled by many people from southern Iran.
-Many of these migrants came during the population migrations at the start of the century and in the 1980s following the Iran–Iraq War.
-During the war, 23,000 from Isfahan were killed; and there were 43,000 veterans.
-In 1921, a telephone office were first created on Shams Abadi street.
+The first was created in 1971 by a German engineering firm that designed checkered streets.

 Today, Isfahan produces carpets, textiles, steel, handicrafts, and traditional foods, including sweets.
 Isfahan is noted for its production of the Isfahan rug, a type of Persian rug typically made of merino wool and silk.

 There are nuclear experimental reactors as well as uranium conversion facilities (UCF) for producing nuclear fuel in the environs of the city.
-Isfahan has one of the largest steel-producing facilities in the region, as well as facilities for producing special alloys.
-The Mobarakeh Steel Company is the biggest steel producer in the Middle East and Northern Africa, and it is the biggest DRI producer in the world.
-The Isfahan Steel Company was the first manufacturer of constructional steel products in Iran, and it remains the largest such company today.

 There is a major oil refinery and a large air force base outside the city.
 HESA, Iran's most advanced aircraft manufacturing plant, is located just outside the city.
 Isfahan was also attracting international investment as of 2014.
 Isfahan hosted the International Physics Olympiad in 2007.

-In 2023, 200 Azan playing loudspeakers were installed in the city by the government.
-The Municipality created a tourism app called Isfahanema.
+In 2023, 200 loudspeakers were installed in the city by the government to play the azān.
+The municipality created a tourism app called Isfahanema.
+As of 2023, several public housing projects were being built.

-Farmers in Esfahan have been protesting for their water rights due to ongoing water shortages and mismanagement issues.
-In 2018 they protested Iranian regime mismanagement and its anti-American ideology, chanting "Our enemy is here, they are lying that it is America," and "Front toward homeland back to enemy in Friday prayers".
+In 2018, farmers in Isfahan protested for their water rights, amidst ongoing water shortages.
+They protested against the mismanagement and anti-American ideology of the Iranian government, chanting "Our enemy is here, they are lying that it is America", and "Front toward homeland back to enemy in Friday prayers".